RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 #### Workspace setup ####
-# do not keep the install.packages line - just comment out if need be
+# do not keep the install.packages line - comment out if need be
 # Load libraries
 library(tidyverse)